Top 7 Places to Visit in Northern Italy

 Trieste Italy

 Northern Italy is a melting pot of cultures, styles, and landscapes.
-In just a couple of hours you can travel from the cerulean lagoon of Venice to the snowy peaks of South Tyrol.
-Each city has something unique to offer, and in the end you won’t know until you visit.
-So pack your bags and get going, northern Italy awaits!
+From Venice’s lagoon to the snowy peaks of South Tyrol, every city offers something unique.
+Pack your bags—northern Italy awaits!